ottozastrow/indexAnyFrontend/standlet/docs/docs/clinical evaluation and clinical investigations/Article 77 - Information from the sponsor at the end of a clinical investigation or in the event of a temporary halt or early termination.md

    <p class="norm">7.&nbsp;&nbsp;The summary and the clinical
-investigation report referred to in paragraph&nbsp;5 of this Article&nbsp;shall become publicly accessible through the electronic system referred to in Article&nbsp;73, at the latest when the device is registered in accordance with Article&nbsp;29 and before it is placed on the market.
+investigation report referred to in paragraph&nbsp;5 of this Article&nbsp;shall become publicly accessible through the electronic system referred to in [[[Article&nbsp;73](../clinical evaluation and clinical investigationsArticle 73 - Electronic system on clinical investigations.md)](../clinical evaluation and clinical investigationsArticle 73 - Electronic system on clinical investigations.md)](../clinical evaluation and clinical investigationsArticle 73 - Electronic system on clinical investigations.md), at the latest when the device is registered in accordance with [[Article&nbsp;29](../identification and traceability of devices  registration of devices and of economic operators summary of safety  and clinical performance european database on medical devicesArticle 29 - Registration of devices.md)](../identification and traceability of devices  registration of devices and of economic operators summary of safety  and clinical performance european database on medical devicesArticle 29 - Registration of devices.md) and before it is placed on the market.
 In cases of early termination or temporary halt, the summary and the report shall become publicly accessible immediately after submission.</p>
    <p class="norm">If the device is not registered in accordance with
-Article&nbsp;29 within one year of the summary and the report having been entered into the electronic system pursuant to paragraph&nbsp;5 of this Article, they shall become publicly accessible at that point in time.</p>
+[[Article&nbsp;29](../identification and traceability of devices  registration of devices and of economic operators summary of safety  and clinical performance european database on medical devicesArticle 29 - Registration of devices.md)](../identification and traceability of devices  registration of devices and of economic operators summary of safety  and clinical performance european database on medical devicesArticle 29 - Registration of devices.md) within one year of the summary and the report having been entered into the electronic system pursuant to paragraph&nbsp;5 of this Article, they shall become publicly accessible at that point in time.</p>